As a meditation teacher who does both private and corporate meditation sessions, one question I often hear is, “How can meditation help with burnout?”

 We have produced the following short guided meditation for burnout.
 Please note that you may use this guided meditation for your individual use but you may not use it in corporate settings.
 If you would like us to work with your team, please see our corporate meditation sessions.

-Meditation is the practice of focusing the mind on specific things in order to produce certain cognitive and emotional benefits.
+When we meditate we focus the mind on specific things in order to produce certain cognitive and emotional benefits.
 If you have never meditated before, you can think of it as a silent time in which you focus on specific things, such as the breath, a mantra, or an emotional quality such as love and compassion.

 Many people believe that meditation is just mindful breathing (observing the breath) or listening to a guided meditation.
 In reality, meditation is significantly deeper than that and there are many different meditation techniques.
 Indeed, one of my responsibilities as a meditation coach is helping students and employees to find the perfect meditation techniques for them, as well as helping employees to practice mindfulness at work.